 - Always remember to send a thank you note!

 Read the application requirements carefully and determine whether you need an official transcript, or whether an unofficial transcript will be sufficient.
-Official and unofficial transcripts can be ordered at the registrar’s office in Murphy Hall.
-You can place orders through myUCLA as well.
-Remember to allow enough time to receive your transcripts.
-Note that a DPR (Degree Progress Report) is not a transcript: it is a counseling tool that is not recognized outside of UCLA.
-We recommend that you never send a DPR off campus.
+Official and unofficial transcripts can be ordered through my.UCLA or at the registrar’s office in Murphy Hall.
+If you need an official transcript, be sure to allow enough time to receive your transcripts.

 Completing and Submitting Your Application